josephsamela/VAULT/README.md

 For faster access to account info enter "vault accountName".
 ![get](screenshots/screenshot1.png?raw=true "get")

+###Can I sync my passwords across computers?
+Sure!
+Do you have a folder backed up by Google Drive, OneDrive, Dropbox or another cloud storage service?
+Add passwords.json to this folder and edit the path in vault.py to point to this new location.
+When you make edits Google Drive, Dropbox, etc. will sync the latest version across your connected devices and back it up to the cloud.

 ###Is this safe?
 Safer than an excel document, yes.
 Passwords are encrypted using an AES cipher and 32 character key that's generated on-the-fly.
 This means the master key hash is not stored anywhere, it's generated from user input upon encrypt/decrypt actions - then forgotten.
 Anything BUT the correct master password will generate the wrong key and encrypt/decrypt will throw errors or return gibberish.